reapermunky/Veriduct/README.md

 # Veriduct: A Framework for Semantic Erasure and Post-Cryptographic Data Control

-**Veriduct doesn’t encrypt your data - it annihilates its meaning.**
+**Veriduct doesn’t encrypt your data, it annihilates its meaning.**
 It fragments files into semantically isolated chunks, strips headers, and emits a disguised reassembly key.
 Without that key, your data is **permanently uninterpretable**.

 This isn’t encryption.
 This is **semantic annihilation**.